piranha/goreplace/README.md

 ## Usage

 Usage is pretty simple, you can just run `gr` to see help on options.
-Basically you just supply regexp (or a simple string - it's a regexp always as well) as an argument and goreplace will search for it in all files starting from the current directory, just like this:
+Basically you just supply a regexp (or a simple string - it's a regexp always as well) as an argument and goreplace will search for it in all files starting from the current directory, just like this:

     gr somestring